and Lech S. Borkowski

 Similarly, the response of the Central Military Archive to Lech Borkowski’s 8 October 2014 letter to Director of the Archive must be viewed as purposeful falsification.
 The Central Military Archive answered that it does not possess any data related to Bolesław.
 It is absolutely improbable that neither the Communist military nor the persecuting authorities of the Communist dictatorship would have access to the list of persons who refused to serve in the Communist army by deserting from it.
 Falsification may be carried out in many different ways, of course.
 It may be committed at different times.
 If there is indeed no information in the Military Archive about persons who deserted from the Communist army, it must be called a falsification, because the acts of removal or hiding of data from archives are precisely it.
 The personal data and plenty of other information related to deserters from the Communist army are definitely carefully preserved, if not in the Military Archive then outside of it.

 Falsification of history is obvious at every step.
-The Karta Center provides information about the internment of Aleksander Głuchowski, Małgorzata Głuchowska’s grandfather, by the Lithuanian authorities on 22 September 1939, following the joint German and Soviet invasion on Poland, subsequent imprisonment in Kozielsk (Kozelsk) on 13 July 1940, then imprisonment in Griazowiec (Gryazovets) from 2 July 1941 to 3 September 1941, but hides the fact of Aleksander’s imprisonment by the Polish Communist authorities in 1947, after his return to Poland from Great Britain.
+The Karta Center provides information about the internment of Aleksander Głuchowski, Małgorzata Głuchowska’s grandfather, by the Lithuanian authorities on 22 September 1939, following the joint German and Soviet invasion in Poland, subsequent imprisonment in Kozielsk (Kozelsk) on 13 July 1940, then imprisonment in Griazowiec (Gryazovets) from 2 July 1941 to 3 September 1941, but hides the fact of Aleksander’s imprisonment by the Polish Communist authorities in 1947, after his return to Poland from Great Britain.
 Aleksander stayed in the UK after the end of fighting in the Polish Army on the western front of WWII.

 Long imprisonment of several members of Ostrowski family from Gienuża and Bolesław Borkowski was also ignored by the Karta Center.
-The functionaries of Karta and the Institute of National Remembrance knew perfectly, who’s data should remain in the archives and who should be removed.
+The functionaries of Karta and the Institute of National Remembrance knew perfectly, whose data should remain in the archives and who should be removed.
 There is not a slightest doubt that neither the Karta Center nor later Institute of National Remembrance were formed for the purpose of recovering truth about Poland, its citizens and history, but for the sake of upholding the Communist historical narrative, strictly subordinated to the Russian narrative.

-The leninist character of the state is clearly visible in both the symbolic layer of the public sphere as well as in the workings of the state apparatus.
+The Leninist character of the state is clearly visible in both the symbolic layer of the public sphere as well as in the workings of the state apparatus.
 This apparatus has a repressive character.
 The methods of elimination of a person from the workplace and from the social life are identical to Communist methodology.
 These are the same tools applied by people subjected to the same training.
 The basic method of the state apparatus against an individual trying to use theoretically applicable laws are lies, falsifications and provocations carried out in the workplace and outside of it.

 Our experience allows us to state unequivocally that based on the entire material gathered about the targeted person and persons close to him or her a general plan of action is created first, then more detailed actions are planned and executed.
 The general plan is the social context, within which the operation of social murder is to be carried out.
 Detailed actions include open law violations and falsifications.
-If the target opposes the violations of law, falsifications and violations of her dignity, these actions are escalated and further provocations are arranged.
+If the target opposes the violations of law, falsifications and violations of her dignity, these actions are escalated, and further provocations are arranged.

 Implementation of provocations and falsifications on all levels relies on meticulously detailed oppressive infrastructure.
 This is a social infrastructure: personnel trained and devoted to the oppressive service, methods and scenarios of actions, methods of falsification of the narrative, knowledge and experience accumulated over the many years since Communists seized power.
 Functionaries of science, culture, psychology, medicine, law etc. Communist dictatorship relied on relentless everyday application of psychological and social violence.
 The social oppression was and still is the most important tool of power in Poland.